muratk5n/thirdwave/en/README.md

 ---

 Russia-friendly Burkina Faso gov just recently ended the deployment of French soldiers on its soil.
-They resurrected the symbolism, image of Thomas Sankara, a Marxist, and former President of BF 1983-87.
+Gov also resurrected the symbolism, image of Thomas Sankara, a Marxist, and former President of BF 1983-87.
 Per history Sankara was toppled (and killed) by an "outside assisted" coup involving France and Ivory Coast.